Interested in an easy transition from SAD into Paleo eating?

 2. Vote for your health with your fork

 You are the only one who decides what goes in your mouth.
 No one force feeds you.
-If you really don’t believe in GMO’s or abusing your body with toxic, immune system disrupting foods then just don’t buy them.
-You can only control yourself, so start doing it today and purchase only what foods truly serve you and your goals.
+If you really don’t believe in GMO’s or abusing your body with nutrient-void, immune system disrupting foods then don’t buy them.
+You can only control yourself, so start doing it today and purchase only what foods truly serve you and your health goals.

 3. Be okay with not being perfect

 There will be times that you make mistakes as you are not a robot.
 Be present in the moment of your mistake, and instead of feeling sorry for yourself or angry about how terrible you are, simply trace back the steps as to why you chose to give up your freedom.
 Was it stress from work?
 Did you forget to pack your food for the day?
 Did you forget your workout clothes?
 How can you do better tomorrow?
 The sun WILL come up in the morning and you will shine again.

 4. Know, live and own up to your “WHY”

 Before you thrown down your cookies and join a gym, meditate on why you are making changes in the first place.
 Your why has to be felt in your heart and validated by your every action.
 It is the reason you are breaking out of your comfort zone and what you can fall back on in times of stress.

 There will be times of stress that will test you of course.
 We live in times of high stress.
 Messages that are simple, messages that are inspiring, messages that are life affirming, are a welcome break from our real lives.
 Make sure you know WHY you are doing what you do.

 5. Surround yourself with people who support you

 Positive energy yields positive energy.
 The only souls who get to share your private space outside of preexisting commitments are those who support and love you and your WHY.
 Avoid energy vampires, even if they have been in your life for years, or even still, if they are family.